mattermost/mattermost-mobile/README.md

 **Supported Server Versions:** 3.8+

 This is an unreleased project for replacing the Mattermost iOS and Android apps with new mobile apps using React Native and Redux.
-The project is not yet stable, and the instructions are for internal use currently (i.e. probably out-of-date until we stablize).

-We'll post updates to our [Forums](http://forum.mattermost.org/) and [Twitter](https://twitter.com/mattermosthq) when we're ready to bring in more community contributors.

-[Our early roadmap was discussed on the Mattermost forums in October 2016](http://forum.mattermost.org/t/roadmap-for-next-generation-mobile-apps-in-react-native/2339) and we'll have more updates as the project evolves.
-Priorities are shifting so please only use the dates in the post as a highly approximate guide.
+The project is currently in beta, with a planned release date of July 2017.

 Mattermost is an open source Slack-alternative used by thousands of companies around the world in 11 languages.
 Learn more at https://mattermost.com.